Kudaikul Mazhai: Production

 The film was originally titled Nee + Naan, though Parthiban chose to rename it Kudaikul Mazhai as the story was about his character's first love and felt that the experience metaphors an experience of rain inside an umbrella.
 The scenes were shot with a steady cam and 435 cameras, using sophisticated techniques, with scenes usually filmed at night.
 Many of the scenes were shot at a huge set erected at Pallavaram by art director R K Vijaymurugan.
 The film was completed with little publicity and promotion, with Parthiban noting he did not want his audience to come to the cinema halls with preconceived ideas about the film.

 Soundtrack

 The music was composed by Karthik Raja.
-The lyrics were written by Na.
-Muthukumar and Parthiban.